The DB Conditioning 12 Week Program takes all the old excuses and throws them out the window!

 How to Train High Tension Cardio

 Based in this new understanding of cardio training we need to take a fresh look at our options and how they stack up between High Tension and Rhythmic Cardio.
-When designing the DB Combos Program I wanted to focus on the High Tension Cardio side of this continuum since that is where most riders need to improve upon.
+When designing the DB Conditioning Program I wanted to focus on the High Tension Cardio side of this continuum since that is where most riders need to improve upon.
 Over the last 7 years of training mountain bikers at the most elite levels I have found two things that improve this type of cardio better than anything else:

 Strength Training: Most riders have never thought of strength training as “cardio training”.
 However, anyone who has done a heavy set of 3 reps on a front squat, a deadlift or a shoulder press can tell you that strength training can jack your heart rate through the roof.
 In fact, strength training is the foundation of High Tension Cardio – the stronger you are the more efficiently you can produce tension.
 Understanding the movement patterns you need on the trail and then using strength training to increase your ability to produce tension with those patterns is important if you want to maximize your overall trail endurance.

 Combo Drills: Combo drills are when you combine 3-6 strength training movements into a routine where you once you start the first exercise you keep flowing through the sequence until you are done with the last exercise or time runs out.
 Combo drills are great because they crush your cardio with strength training movements, which forces the body to produce more tension and sustain it.
 This is the essence of High Tension Cardio – forcing your mind and body to get comfortable with producing and sustaining tension and then quickly recovering for the next effort.